apos/rapid-bulky-wshc-by-apos/README.md

 ### V03
 Work in progress to use with avaiable Joysticks and buttons with Dupont connectors.

-### Please contribute you Ideas
+### Other Versions: please contribute you Ideas
-Please contribute at the tread [wSHC (wireless Smart Hand Controller) with standard ESP32-Board and standard joystick shield (anyone?)](https://onstep.groups.io/g/main/message/51440) .
+Please contribute at the tread [wSHC (wireless Smart Hand Controller) with standard ESP32-Board and standard joystick shield (anyone?)](https://onstep.groups.io/g/main/message/51440).

 #### Supply case version from Matthias
 > The case is finished and it works.
 I glued the red ring on as a "design extra".
 The case is an old power supply case, which I still had left over.